-Turn the House/Coach Battery Disconnect switch OFF and then ON again.
+- Turn the House/Coach Battery Disconnect switch OFF and then ON again.
 This will, in many cases, reset power to the slideout system.

-- The house battery may be low on charge.
-Plug in the external power cord (shoreline), start the engine, or start up the generator (if equipped).
-This may assist slideout room operation. - The chassis battery may be low on charge.
-Press and Hold the Battery Boost switch (located on the dash) while pressing the interior slideout control switch.
-This momentarily connects the house batteries to assist in slideout room operation. - The circuit breaker may be tripped.
+- The chassis battery may be low on charge.

+Press and Hold the Battery Boost switch

+(located on the dash) while pressing the

+interior slideout control switch.
+This

+momentarily connects the house batteries to

+assist in slideout room operation.

+- The circuit breaker may be tripped.
 The circuit breaker, labeled "Slideout Power" is located on a panel on an interior wall of the passenger side storage compartment just behind or ahead of the entrance door.